goldin2008/Note/ds.md

 - Feature selection (data)
 - Dropout (model)
 - Early stopping (model)
+    - Limit tree depth: Stop splitting after a certain depth
+    - Classification error: Do not consider any split that does not cause a sufficient decrease in classification error
+    - Minimum node size: Do not split an intermediate node which contains too few data points
 - Data augmentation (data)
 - Train with more data
 - Ensembling